 Frequently Asked Questions

-Learn more about the Hop-In Summer Program by viewing answers to some of our most frequently asked questions.
+You can learn more about the Hop-In Summer Program by viewing answers to some of our most frequently asked questions.
 If you still have questions, please feel free to contact email@example.com or call 410-516-8666.

 All services including housing, meals, and class materials will be provided free of charge.
 Hop-In students will also receive a stipend for their participation in the summer program.
 Pell-Eligible students may also apply for a summer travel assistance grant to cover the cost of travel to and from the program.

 Yes!
-Students can take up to four credit hours.
+Students can earn up to four credit hours.

-After receiving an invitation, you can complete the online application form.
+After receiving an invitation, students can complete the online registration form.

 Yes!
 Eight upperclassmen will serve as Peer Leaders during the summer program.
 These student leaders will be living in residential halls with Hop-In students and will mentor you and your peers throughout the school year.
 Throughout the summer, you will also interact with other current Hopkins students through panels, service, tutoring, and peer-lead-team learning.

 Academic Year Program